-7. ENHANCED DUE DILIGENCE
+13. ENHANCED DUE DILIGENCE

-The company is primarily engaged in MSME finance.
+The company is primarily engaged in MSME finance and loan to low income group customers.
 It does not deal with such category of customers who could pose a potential high risk of money laundering, terrorist financing or political corruption and are determined to warrant enhanced scrutiny.
 The existing credit policies of the company in respect of its various businesses ensure that the company is not transacting with such high risk customers.